MileHacker Logo

 Public Transportation: Hele-On Bus

 Route maps are on the Hele-On website.
 Consult for current schedules and routes.
 Major hubs encompass the Mo'oheau Bus Terminal in Hilo and the Kailua-Kona Pier.
-From these points, connections to various routes all over the island are possible.
+From these points, connections to various routes all over the islands are possible.

 Fares & Service